 SAVVY TIP: Bear in mind that if you do take your case to tribunal the tribunal won’t tell your employer how to run their business (i.e. if the restructuring is necessary etc).

 If you don’t think your employer is being fair in the way he/she is making people redundant you can appeal.
 Some lawyers say this is only successful if you can show your employer has discriminated against you.

 SAVVY TIP: A case that went to the House of Lords called Polkey v AE Dayton Services, the so-called ‘Polkey principle’ was established.
 It means that if an employer didn’t carry out the redundancy fairly but the end result would have been the same if he/she had, the compensation awarded can be drastically reduced.

-The law firm Martin Searle has a range of factsheets about redundancy and other employment law matters.
+Useful links: The law firm Martin Searle has a range of factsheets about redundancy and other employment law matters.
 The law firm CM Murray has a guide to redundancy called the ‘little book of redundancy’, which you can download (it’s on the right hand menu bar of the home page).